-- Evaluations are delivered on-line through Qualtrics surveys comprised of radio-button questions and free response text. - Students will receive an email directly from Qualtrics which allows tracking of completion of the survey INDEPENDENT from survey responses. - Survey responses are both anonymous and confidential.
+- Evaluations are delivered on-line through Qualtrics surveys comprised of radio-button questions and free response text. - Students will receive a link in an email directly from Qualtrics which allows tracking of completion of the survey INDEPENDENT from survey responses. - Survey responses are both anonymous and confidential.
 Comments and ratings are shared in aggregate with course directors and the curriculum committee on a need to know basis.
-No responses are associated with student identity. - Evaluations are made available prior to the week of the final exam and must be completed within 10 days.
-(Automatic reminders will come from Qualtrics only to those who have not submitted the survey.) - Failure to complete the survey will be considered Unsatisfactory Professionalism and will result in a grade of IR or Fail (see table above).
+No responses are associated with student identity.

+- Evaluations are made available no later than Friday prior to the week of the final exam and must be completed within 10 days.
+(Automatic reminders (2) will come from Qualtrics only to those who have not yet submitted the survey.) - Failure to complete the survey will be considered Unsatisfactory Professionalism and will result in a grade of IR or Fail (see table above).